ajaxian79/algorithms/docs/topological-sort.md

 Monotonic deque: push back, pop back to maintain order, pop front when stale.

 Walk both pointers from each end inward; advance the smaller side.

+Rotate 90° = transpose then reverse each row.
+Done in place with O(1) extra.